eix128/WhisperJET/README.md

 You can checkout for codes :

+Simple wav for 30 second test
 ```
     WhisperJET recognizerJava = new WhisperJET();
     byte[] bytes = Main.readWavNClipMax30("testwav.wav");
     long preCheckTime = System.currentTimeMillis();
     String translatedText = recognizerJava.recognize(bytes , languageCode );
 ```

+We will add realtime examples and support also.
+Stay tuned!